 Most blue light filter apps out there utilise a transparent overlay to combat blue light while only a few apps like f.lux bother with the colour transform approach.
 In both methods, relatively the same amount of blue light is reduced but the transparent overlay approach tends to considerably reduce the contrast of your display.
 This can make reading on your screen harder and strain the eyes of those susceptible.
 On the other hand, the colour transform method is much better at preserving the contrast of your display screen.

 Are Blue Light Filter Apps Effective?

 Another important fact to note is that not all blue light exposure is due to your electronic devices.
 Once the sun sets, fluorescent lighting can emit just as much blue light as your smartphones and laptops, if not more.
 That’s why blue light filter apps are only part of the solution even if they are quite good at what they do.
 To protect your eyes from all sources of blue light, you need to find eyewear that will effectively filter out blue light.
-You can try out our Ocushield blue blocking glasses, they are just what you need.
+Our anti blue light glasses are the perfect stylish solution.

 So there you have it, while blue light filter apps can protect you from blue light emitted by your devices, they aren’t enough to completely ensure your safety.
 You may also need physical filters like blue light filtering screen protectors and blue blocking glasses.
 You can find out more about blue light and ways to safeguard yourself by reading articles our blog, here at Ocushield.